apache/cordova-docs/docs/it/edge/guide/platforms/blackberry10/upgrade.md

----
+* * *

-license: Licensed to the Apache Software Foundation (ASF) under one
-         or more contributor license agreements.
+license: Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with this work for additional information regarding copyright ownership.
 The ASF licenses this file to you under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at

            http://www.apache.org/licenses/LICENSE-2.0

          Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations

-         under the License.
+## under the License.
----

 # L'aggiornamento di BlackBerry 10

 Questa guida Mostra come modificare i progetti di BlackBerry per l'aggiornamento da versioni precedenti di Cordova.
 La maggior parte di queste istruzioni si applicano ai progetti creati con un vecchio set di strumenti da riga di comando che precedono la `cordova` utilità CLI.
 L'interfaccia della riga di comando per informazioni, vedere come aggiornare la versione di CLI.

+## All'aggiornamento 3.6.0 proietta al 4.0.0

+Per i progetti non-CLI, eseguire:

+        bin/update percorso/per/progetto

+Per i progetti di CLI:

+1. Aggiornamento del `cordova` versione CLI.
+Vedere l'interfaccia della riga di comando.

+2. Eseguire `cordova platform update blackberry` nei progetti esistenti.

 ## L'aggiornamento a 3.2.0 da 3.1.0